Ensono/amido.github.io/docs/getting_started_dev_java.md

     The application is currently configured to work with the Azure environment.

     It uses an Azure **CosmosDB** database to store the example application data.
+So you should have access to an instance to use with the application.
+Note: For running on local environments, you can use the [Cosmos DB emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21) (CosmosDB Emulator has a known fixed key).

     In addition, Azure **ApplicationInsights** is used for logging purposes.
+If this is unavailable, modify the application so that it doesn't fail to startup if it can't access ApplicationInsights, and simply log to the terminal instead.

     There are two corresponding environment variables that need to be set to interact with these systems:

     ```text